Caruth Piano Studio

 5. Your beginner student child should be learning new music almost every week.
 If your child isn’t learning new music almost every week (there will be weeks when new music isn’t assigned, but these should only be from time to time, not every second week) it means something isn’t going right with your child’s learning (probably due to issues with practice at home).
 Talk to the teacher about how you can better support the practice for pieces assigned for a second, third or even fourth week.

-6. Writing the names of all the notes in is a total waste of time and will drive the piano teacher completely nuts.
+6. Writing the names of all the notes in is a total waste of time.
 Sometimes a piano teacher will write in the name of one or two notes, but writing in the names of all the notes is like asking your child to read a book one letter at a time: it’s boring and it doesn’t even make any sense.
-Being able to read music at the piano is about seeing the shapes and knowing what that will feel like to perform, and even having a clear sense of what it will sound like (the word for that is audiation – imagining sound).
+Being able to read music at the piano is about seeing the shapes and chunks of music (much like sentences) and knowing what that will feel like to perform.
+It's important to have a clear sense of what it will sound like (the word for that is audiation – imagining sound).
 Don’t ‘help’ in ways the teacher hasn’t asked you to – and when you have a brainwave it will almost certainly be a good idea to discuss it with the teacher during the lesson before putting it into action!

 7. The lesson time is when you should talk to the teacher, not afterwards.
 The teacher will either have other students, other appointments, or a really short dinner break at the end of your child’s lesson.
 It’s not OK to expect the teacher to discuss matters with you outside of the lesson time as a matter of course.
 The time directly after your child’s lesson is vital (and not dedicated to you).
 It might be the teacher’s only chance to use the bathroom in five hours. :-) Of course, if the teacher wants to talk to you then by all means, chat away, but don’t assume that the teacher has this time available otherwise.